TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/DependencyInjection/Index.rst

 Background and history
 ======================

-Obtaining object instances in TYPO3 has always been pretty straight: Just call :php:`GeneralUtility::makeInstance(\Vendor\MyExtension\Some\Class::class)` and hand over mandatory and optional :php:`__construct()` arguments as additional arguments.
+Obtaining object instances in TYPO3 has always been pretty straight: call :php:`GeneralUtility::makeInstance(\Vendor\MyExtension\Some\Class::class)` and hand over mandatory and optional :php:`__construct()` arguments as additional arguments.